 I teach meditation, work as an organizational consultant, and do leadership coaching with individuals and teams.
-My work brings Eastern practices to Western modern life, making them useful for individuals and organizations.
+My work brings Eastern practices to Western modern life, making them accessible for individuals and organizations.
 I am interested in the synthesis of leadership, innovation and awareness, helping leaders to develop courage, clarity and compassion to make their vision come to life.

 I am currently working on a book on Mindfulness and Leadership (Parallax Press, Spring 2016).
 I have a blog on the Huffington Post about meditation, dharma and politics.
 My writing has been published in Turning Wheel and Inquiring Mind.
 I am interested in the life of the city and serve as a mayoral appointee to the San Francisco Citizen’s Committee on Community Development.
 I was born and raised on the US East Coast soon after my family immigrated from Sri Lanka.
 I enjoy music, creative arts, nature and athletics.
 I have been involved in movements for social justice and civil rights all of my life and have been fortunate to work with many great community organizations in this work.